tgross/blog.0x74696d.com/_posts/2013-08-03-docker-logging.md

 category: Docker
 ---

+><aside>Hello from the future (November 2015)!
+Apparently this article has some good Google juice and so people still land here looking for guidance on logging in Docker more than 2 years later.
+Today Docker provides [log drivers](https://docs.docker.com/reference/logging/overview/) now that will let you send your logs off the host via syslog or other log shipping mechanisms.
+So please don't follow the advice in this article!</aside>

 I spent a couple of days this week working on a new deployment design using [Docker](http://docker.io).
 Obviously Docker is a new project, so the documentation is a bit of a mess and not quite keeping up with progress on the code.
 You come to expect that on fast-moving open source projects, so we figured no biggie.
 But the one almost-deal-breaker for us was trying to figure out logging, so I thought I'd do a short write-up on that here.

 # docker logs